What is Chronic Bronchitis?

 Treatment for Stage Two Chronic Bronchitis at the Lung Institute

 Patients in stage two chronic bronchitis have many options to improve their quality of life.
-The Lung Institute offers two adult stem cell therapies: bone marrow stem cell therapy and venous (blood-derived) stem cell therapy.
+The Lung Institute offers two adult cellular therapies: bone marrow cellular therapy and venous (blood-derived) cellular therapy.
 The venous therapy can be performed on its own when needed.
-During these therapies, the adult stem cells go through a specific process to target the damaged tissue.
+During these therapies, the adult cells go through a specific process to target the damaged tissue.

 Stage Two of Chronic Bronchitis Treatment Method